Chinese cuisine

-Chinese cuisine comprises cuisines originating from China, as well as from Chinese people from other parts of the world.
-Because of the Chinese diaspora and the historical power of the country, Chinese cuisine has profoundly influenced other cuisines in Asia and beyond, with modifications made to cater to local palates.
+Chinese cuisine comprises cuisines originating from China, that varies with the country's large population and geographic diversity, as well as from Chinese people from other parts of the world.
+Due to the Chinese diaspora and the historical power of the country, Chinese cuisine has profoundly influenced other cuisines in Asia and beyond, with modifications made to cater to local palates.
 Chinese food staples like rice, soy sauce, noodles, tea, chili oil, and tofu, and utensils such as chopsticks and the wok, can now be found worldwide.

-The world's earliest eating establishments recognizable as restaurants in the modern sense first emerged in Song dynasty China during the 11th and 12th centuries.
+The world's earliest eating establishments recognizable as restaurants in the modern sense first emerged in the Song dynasty China during the 11th and 12th centuries.
 Street food became an integral aspect of Chinese food culture in the 7th century during the Tang dynasty, and the street food culture of much of Southeast Asia was established by workers imported from China during the late 19th century.

 The preferences for seasoning and cooking techniques in Chinese provinces depend on differences in social class, religion, historical background, and ethnic groups.
 Geographic features including mountains, rivers, forests, and deserts also have a strong effect on the locally available ingredients, considering that the climate of China varies from tropical in the south to subarctic in the northeast.
 Imperial royal and noble preferences also play a role in the change of Chinese cuisine.
 Because of imperial expansion, immigration, and trading, ingredients and cooking techniques from other cultures have been integrated into Chinese cuisines over time and Chinese culinary influences have spread worldwide.

 There are numerous regional, religious, and ethnic styles of Chinese cuisine found within China and abroad.
 Chinese cuisine is highly diverse and most frequently categorised into provincial divisions, although these province-level classifications consist of many more styles within themselves.
 During the Qing dynasty, the most praised Four Great Traditions in Chinese cuisine were Chuan, Lu, Yue, and Huaiyang, representing cuisines of West, North, South, and East China, respectively.

+For example, in Northern China, the dry, temperate climate makes it suitable for the cultivation of wheat, millet and other grains.
+As such, noodles, porridge and bread are dietary staples.

 In 1980, a modern grouping from Chinese journalist Wang Shaoquan's article published in the People's Daily newspaper identified the Eight Cuisines of China as Anhui (徽菜 (Huīcài)), Guangdong (粵菜 (Yuècài)), Fujian (閩菜 (Mǐncài)), Hunan (湘菜 (Xiāngcài)), Jiangsu (蘇菜 (Sūcài)), Shandong (魯菜 (Lǔcài)), Sichuan (川菜 (Chuāncài)), and Zhejiang (浙菜 (Zhècài)).

 A Quanjude cook is slicing Peking roast duck.
 Peking duck is eaten by rolling pieces of duck with scallion, cucumber and sweet bean sauce using steamed pancakes.

 Chinese cuisine is deeply intertwined with traditional Chinese medicine, such as in the practise of Chinese food therapy.
 Color, scent and taste are the three traditional aspects used to describe Chinese food, as well as the meaning, appearance, and nutrition of the food.
 Cooking should be appraised with respect to the ingredients used, knife work, cooking time, and seasoning.